chriscoey/PajaritoSupplement/README.md

 * `results/` initially contains `.csv` files that are outputted by the `scripts/process_output.jl` script that we ran.
 Each line in each file corresponds to a solver-instance run, and summarizes the important performance metrics and solution checks.
 The current set of files should be deleted or moved before running the scripts again.
 * `analysis/` initially contains files that are outputted by the `scripts/process_csv.jl` and `xxxx_perf.jl` scripts that we ran.
 Specifically, a `.txt` file is , a `.tex` file is LaTeX/PGF/TiKZ code that produces a performance profile.
 The current set of files should be deleted or moved before running the scripts again.

+You will need to contact MOSEK for a prerelease download of MOSEK 9-alpha and a corresponding licence file (we will update the instructions after the MOSEK 9 release).
+MOSEK may not be able to provide you with the same early alpha versions that we used for our computations, but we believe this is unlikely to have a significant impact on the computational results.

 ## MISOCP tests (Section 6.2)